AGM 2007

 Despite some major concerns a few weeks before this

-the show was slick, well acted and above all very funny.
-The sight of three ladies in the back row
+show was slick, well acted and above all very funny.
+The sight of three ladies in the back row with

-with tears pouring down their faces and splitting their sides was the highlight of the week for
+tears pouring down their faces and splitting their sides was the highlight of the week for me.
+The

-success without all the helpers who built sets, designed programmes, sold tickets etc etc, so
+without all the helpers who built sets, designed programmes, sold tickets etc etc, so thankyou also to

-to say that Hilary enjoyed the whole play and was very complimentary.
-I hope that all those
+say that Hilary enjoyed the whole play and was very complimentary.
+I hope that all those involved have

-involved have now had a chance to read the critique.
-If not then please contact Mo Best to get
+now had a chance to read the critique.
+If not then please contact Mo Best to get yourself a

 'William Tell'